-The Trust board has overall responsibility for ensuring that the Trust complies with its obligations under the Data Protection Act 2018.
+The Trust board has overall responsibility for ensuring that the Trust complies with its obligations under data protection legislation.
 The board of trustees and management are responsible for ensuring all Trust Personnel comply with this Data Protection Policy and are responsible for implementing appropriate practices, processes, controls and training to ensure such compliance.

-The Trust Business Manager is responsible for day to day implementation of this policy.
-The Head of School has day-to-day responsibility in each centre, or the deputy in their absence.
-The Head of School will ensure that all staff are aware of their data protection obligations, and oversee any queries related to the storing or processing of personal data.
+The Chief Financial Officer is responsible for day to day implementation of this policy.

+The Head Teacher has day-to-day responsibility in each academy, or the deputy in their absence.
+The Head Teacher will ensure that all staff are aware of their data protection obligations, and oversee any queries related to the storing or processing of personal data.